 - We have presented embodied carbon performance for various structural system options to clients when informing structural design on real projects. - We engaged with material suppliers to understand what sustainable options are available for both steel and concrete. - We are sharing education opportunities with clients.

-- We will present embodied carbon performance to clients for all projects and express the benefits of different design options. - We will update all structural specifications to include a carbon budget for all projects. - We will advocate for more efficient column grids on projects - We will require more projects to include structural materials with facility-specific or product-specific FPDs - We will encourage industry and policy change to incentivise availability of low-carbon and carbon sequestering materials.
+Previous Goals - We will present embodied carbon performance to clients for all projects and express the benefits of different design options.
+STATUS: ONGOING - We will update all structural specifications to include a carbon budget for all projects.
+STATUS: IN-PROGRESS - We will advocate for more efficient column grids on projects.
+STATUS: ONGOING - We will require more projects to include structural materials with facility-specific or product-specific EPDs.
+STATUS: ONGOING - We will encourage industry and policy change to incentivise availability of low-carbon and carbon sequestering materials.
+STATUS: ONGOING New Goals - We aim to start incorporating EC calculations in our drawing sets/deliverables to to raise awareness around the carbon cost of each project - Continue advancing carbon budget with contractors and requiring the submission of EPD documentations during the construction process

-[↑] To truly advocate for sustainable design solutions, we must be willing to have two way discussions with both clients and builders to do our best to align our goals and identify the most appropriate sustainable deisgn solutions for a given project.
+[1] To truly advocate for sustainable design solutions, we must be willing to have two way discussions with both clients and builders to do our best to align our goals and identify the most appropriate sustainable deisgn solutions for a given project.
+Contact Matthew Streeter PE Associate, Structural Engineering Skidmore, Owings & Merrill 7 WORLD TRADE CENTER 250 GREENWICH STREET NEW YORK, NY 10007 matthew.streeter@som.com +1 (917) 385-8754 som.com

-Contact

-David Horos PE, SE, LEED® AP Principal, Structural Engineering david.horos@som.com Tel: +1 312 360 4060 som.com